 While most people were becoming famous in the entertainment industry, Katherine Johnson worked behind closed doors and gained prominence as a brainiac and mathematician.
-Her intriguing and precise calculations resulted to men safely traveling to the moon without facing any obstacles, she has contributed in no small measure to many projects of The National Aeronautics and Space Administration (NASA) activities.
+Her intriguing and precise calculations resulted in men safely traveling to the moon without facing any obstacles, she contributed in no small measure to many projects of The National Aeronautics and Space Administration (NASA) activities.

-Also, during her days at high school, Katherine’s interest in astronomy was spurred after she took a walk with her principal pointing out stars and constellations.
+Also, during her days in high school, Katherine’s interest in astronomy was spurred after she took a walk with her principal pointing out stars and constellations.
 She graduated from high school in 1932 and chose to attend West Virginia State College running on a full scholarship.
 As a junior in college, Katherine Johnson majored in maths and French after she was undecided on which of the subjects to major in.
 The brainiac later graduated summa cum laude with degrees in mathematics and French, at age 18 becoming the first African American to attend and graduate from the college.

 Upon graduation from college, she accepted an offer to teach maths and French at an elementary school in West Virginia.
 However, things didn’t turn out as smoothly as she had imagined.
 Most residents in West Virginia as of that time were white, and being that Katherine is an African-American, she encountered a lot of racist slur on her way to work but that didn’t deter her willingness to teach.

 Through the following years, she kept impacting knowledge in a lot of children moving as a teacher from school to school until 1953 when she was employed by the National Advisory Committee for Aeronautics (NACA) now known as The National Aeronautics and Space Administration (NASA).
-There, she served the organization as a “computer” (Human-computer ie. someone who performs mathematical calculations prior to the invention of electronic computers), analyzing most subject matters and ensuring accuracy with the work system.
-Later on, she was moved to a ‘supposedly all male working staff abode’ known as Guidance and Control Division of the Langley’s Flight Research Division.
+There, she served the organization as a “the computer” (Human-computer ie. someone who performs mathematical calculations prior to the invention of electronic computers), analyzing most subject matters and ensuring accuracy with the work system.
+Later on, she was moved to a ‘supposedly all-male working staff abode’ known as Guidance and Control Division of the Langley’s Flight Research Division.

 Meanwhile, as of that time, black NASA employees were treated differently.
-They had their separate restroom and the women employees were not allowed to attend briefings and were also not allowed to put their names on research reports.
+They had their separate restroom and the women employees were not allowed to attend briefings and also not allowed to put their names on research reports.